oxford-arc/arc-software-guide/docs/source/apps/arc_abaqus.rst

         module load iccifort/2020.1.217

     To your submission script after the Abaqus module load.
-The ``abaqus.sh`` sccript also sets up the environment/options for the ifort compiler.
+The ``abaqus_arcmpi.sh`` sccript also sets up the environment/options for the ifort compiler.